Canon 200D vs Leica V-LUX 2

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (19 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (20 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 200D and the V-LUX 2 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 200D and the V-LUX 2 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 200D vs Leica V-LUX 2